gabeweng/gabeweng.github.io/_posts/2020-05-16-data-augmentation-for-nlp.md

   teaser: /images/semantic-invariance-nlp.png
 ---

-Unlike Computer Vision where using image data augmentation is a standard practice, augmentation of text data in NLP is pretty rare.
+Unlike Computer Vision where using image data augmentation is standard practice, augmentation of text data in NLP is pretty rare.
 This is because trivial operations for images like rotating an image a few degrees or converting it into grayscale doesn't change its semantics.
 This presence of semantically invariant transformation is what made augmentation an essential toolkit in Computer Vision research.

 ![Challenge of Semantically Invariant Transformation in NLP](/images/semantic-invariance-nlp.png){: .align-center}